 Conspiracy Kitchen Sink: A whole ton of conspiracies are in effect, from the Secret Ruling Class, to Comp-U-Comp, to the company having planned the JFK assassination, and NASA covering up the existence of aliens.
 It's almost like a conspiracy parade.

 Crazy-Prepared: Wally, amazingly enough.
 As it turned out, he helped install the company's mainframe, and secretly documented the programming in it to point out all of the code that would need to be altered to make it Y2K compliant.
 And he did all this long before anyone else had even considered the Y2K problem's existence.
-Somewhat subverted in that he had completely forgotten about it in the intervening decades.
+He then completely forgot about it in the intervening decades.

 The Ditz: The Pointy-Haired Boss is very much this.
 It's not uncommon for other minor occurring characters to be this as well, particularly anyone in marketing.